-We are delighted to welcome you to Hudson’s new home!!
-Explore our services, our journey as one of Brisbane’s top financial planning companies, our property listings, news and articles, and more!
+We are delighted to welcome you to Hudson’s new home!
+Explore our services, our journey as one of Brisbane’s top financial planning companies, our property listings, news and articles, and more.

 What is the financial planning process?

-Anyone who has not used a financial adviser before may be wondering if they really need one?
+Anyone who has not used a financial adviser before may be wondering if they really need one.
 Especially if they feel they are doing ‘okay’ without any help.
 Often this view is because many people who haven’t used a financial adviser previously, don’t understand the full spectrum of the financial planning process and relate it to just investment advice.

 The financial planning process and the role of a financial adviser encompasses a whole lot more.
-When explaining the role of a financial adviser to someone who is not aware of our role – I often use the analogy of an architect.
+When explaining the role of a financial adviser to someone who is not aware of our role, I often use the analogy of an architect.
 For example, when you are building a home you generally know they type of home you want, but an architect will provide advice on the best ways you can achieve your plans within the constraints set by building regulations and planning permission.
 Many architects will take on the responsibility of preparing details of the cost of the project, making sure it all runs smoothly, and getting in touch with builders for quotes.

 Likewise, many people use a financial adviser for similar reasons, because they don’t have the time, knowledge or motivation to do it alone.
-Keeping up with the constant changes in laws and regulations regarding tax and superannuation, along with understanding investment markets, and the track record of various investments, can be a real challenge.
+Keeping up with the constant changes in laws and regulations regarding tax and superannuation, along with understanding property investment markets, and the track record of various investments, can be a real challenge.

 Most people don’t have the time or patience to be up-to-date with all of these issues, but it is something financial advisers do everyday.
 At the same time, it does not mean you hand over total control to your adviser – you need to be comfortable with and understand any advice received.